Erik98146/LaunchControl/README.md

   2. Open a web browser to: https://[CERBO IP ADDRESS]:1881/dashboard/page1

 ## Cerbo Controls
 The new cerbo controls can be found in the top left corner of the Victron touchscreen.
-Cureently the control allow the launching of device timers and the sleep timer.
+Currently, the controls allow for launching device timers and the sleep timer.

 ## Waveshare AMOLED Touchscreen